-Robert Ragusa, age 61, has served on our board of directors since November 2016.
-Mr. Ragusa is currently the Senior Vice President, Global Quality and Operations, at Illumina, Inc., a strategic commercial partner of Twist and a publicly traded corporation, where he has worked since December 2013.
+Robert Ragusa, age 62, has served on our board of directors since November 2016.
+Mr. Ragusa is currently the CEO of GRAIL, Inc. ("GRAIL"), a healthcare company focused on early detection of multiple cancers, which was acquired by Illumina, Inc. in August 2021.
+He has been the CEO of GRAIL since October 2021.
+Mr. Ragusa served as the COO of Illumina, Inc., a strategic commercial partner of Twist and a publicly traded corporation providing sequencing and array-based solutions for genetic and genomic analysis from December 2013 to October 2021.
 Prior to joining Illumina, Inc., from April 2010 to November 2013, Mr. Ragusa was Executive Vice President, Global Operations and Service at Accuray Incorporated, a radiation oncology company that develops, manufactures, sells and supports cancer treatment solutions.
 Mr. Ragusa holds a B.S. in Biomedical and Electrical Engineering and an M.B.A. from the University of Connecticut, and an M.S. in Biomedical and Electrical Engineering from Carnegie-Mellon University.